- TAX INFO

 LINE 3.
 DIVIDENDS AND CAPITAL GAINS DISTRIBUTIONS FROM MUTUAL FUNDS

-Report all dividend income received or credited during 2010.
+Report all dividend income received or credited during 2012.
 You do not have to submit your Forms 1099-DIV and other statements.
-If your dividend income is more than $2,500, you must complete and submit PA Schedule B. See instructions for this schedule on Page 30.
+If your total dividend income (taxpayer, spouse and/or joint) is more than $2,500, you must complete and submit PA Schedule B. See instructions for this schedule beginning on Page 30.
 You cannot substitute a Federal Schedule B for PA Schedule B.

-Report capital gains distributions from your mutual funds from Box 2a of your 1099-DIV as PA-taxable dividend income, even though you report such distributions as capital gains on Federal Schedule D.
+Capital Gains Distributions - Report capital gains distributions from your mutual funds from Box 2a of your 1099-DIV as PA-taxable dividend income, even though you report such distributions as capital gains on federal Schedule D.

 FILING TIP: You must include nontaxable interest and dividends as Eligibility Income on PA Schedule SP.